navy356/spark/readme.md

 - list

-1.This is
+1. This is
-2.an ordered
+2. an ordered
-3.list
+3. list

 Here is `some code` in the middle of a sentence